(subject to change)

 16 March 2017, 7.30pm, St Mary's Barnes, Tickets £15, concession £10

-As well as a JC Bach, Mendelsohn and Smyth Trio, the Rautio Trio with Jane Gordon, violin, Victoria Simonsen, cello, and Jan Ratio, piano, will perform Jim Parker's four Betjeman poems.
+As well as a JC Bach, Mendelssohn and Smyth Trio, the Rautio Trio with Jane Gordon, violin, Victoria Simonsen, cello, and Jan Rautio, piano, will perform Jim Parker's four Betjeman poems.
 The music has been specially arranged for the trio by Jim Parker.

 We are delighted that Patricia Hodge has agreed to be the narrator for this performance.